|

 - migi-jodan no kamae.

-Overhead kamae, right foot forward, sword at 45 degree angle,
+Overhead kamae, right foot forward, blade at 45 degree angle,

 left hand one fist from the forehead.